ibm-cloud-docs/vsrx/renew-license.md

 {: #license-renewal}

 The vSRX standard and CSB licenses for both 1G and 10G that were included with deployments before mid-May 2021 have an expiration date in 2021.
 After this license expires, updates for some new vSRX features might not take effect.
 A newer license with an expiration date in 2024 is now available, and you can renew your gateway license to obtain it.
 If you are using a High Availability vSRX, renewing your license automatically modifies the license on both vSRX nodes.
 You can find the current expiration date on the gateway appliance details page.

+For vSRX instances running with version 15.1 the license renewal is not available.
+Follow the steps [here](/docs/vsrx?topic=vsrx-upgrading-the-vsrx) to upgrade to a newer vSRX version.
+{: important}

 ## Viewing your license expiration date
 {: #license-view-steps}